 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-I use an inter-disciplinary approach that engages local collaborators and community stakeholders in my research objectives.
-I think this is crucial to effectively disseminate research findings and benefits in complex social environments, and therefore maximise the potential for success.
+I find this intricacy of conservation fascinating, where there is a hypothetical balanced situation in which human interactions with other species strengthen and consolidate a mutually beneficial relationship.
+I place a high importance on engaging and integrating local collaborators and community stakeholders in my research objectives.
+It is a critical component of conservation management to effectively disseminate research findings and benefits in complex social environments, and therefore maximise the potential for success.

 I am currently working across two study locations - the Cardigan Bay Special Area of Conservation in west Wales, and Trinidad and Tobago, with particular focus on the Northeast Tobago UNESCO Man and Biosphere Reserve.
 Here in Wales, my primary study species is the smallspotted catshark Scyliorhinus canicula, widely distributed and Least Concern on the IUCN Red List.
 In Trinidad and Tobago my focus is on the scalloped hammerhead shark Sphyrna lewini, Critically Endangered on the IUCN Red List and listed on CITES Appendix II.

 I am using a number of approaches including baited cameras, individual identification and vertebral microchemistry analysis to investigate how these sharks use coastal waters and how their movements and preferred habitats change over time.
 My aim is to address these population knowledge gaps on a local and regional scale to strengthen the evidence base for enhanced marine protected area and resource management design.

 I work with a number of collaborators both in the UK and overseas:

 - Cardiff University School of Earth and Environmental Sciences

 - Cardigan Bay Marine Wildlife Centre